Fitness Programs for Seniors: How to Exercise Without Overexertion

 Chair yoga

-If you’re looking for exercise equipment that doesn’t cost a lot of money, especially if you have a limited monthly income, resistance bands are cost-effective.
-Resistance bands are also user-friendly and accessible for beginners and seniors.
-Resistance training in this way strengthens your core, and improves posture, mobility, and balance without added stress.
-You can use resistance bands to perform leg and triceps presses, lateral raises, and bicep curls.
+If you’re looking for affordable exercise equipment, especially on a limited monthly income, resistance bands are a cost-effective option.
+Resistance bands are also beginner-friendly and commonly used in many fitness programs for seniors.
+This type of resistance training helps strengthen your core, improve posture, mobility, and balance, all without added strain.
+You can use resistance bands for exercises like:

 Pilates